zkutalik/ssimp_software/docu/examples.md

 ### Chr and Pos instead of SNP as SNP-identifier
 [//]: -------------------------------
-Provide chromosome and position instead.
+Provide chromosome and position instead, but include a SNP column that is empty too.

 `ssimp --gwas gwas/small.random.chr.pos.csv --ref ref/small.vcf.sample.vcf.gz --out output.txt`